PMudra/gatsby-source-local-git/README.md

 The plugin creates `Commit`, `Tag`, `Branch` and `Author` nodes.

-Please be aware that CI platforms might use an optimized strategy to fetch your git repository.
+:warning: Please be aware that CI platforms might use an optimized strategy to fetch your git repository.
 Make sure to fetch all history for branches and tags depending on your needs.

 ### Latest commit hash